The Pro Tour organisers release stage profiles gradually. As soon as they are available, we will post them below.

 Stage 1: Noirmoutier – Fontenay-le-Comte.
 189km.

 We begin on the small, warm, seasidey island of Noirmoutier, off the coast of the Vendée.
-We’ll get to enjoy 110km of the most incredible Atlantic views, along with the delicate greenery of the Poitevin marshes, before turning inland towards Fontenay-le-Comte.
-It’s a fairly flat stage with non-stop views and photo opportunities.
+We’ll get to enjoy 110km of lovely coastal roads, pretty little beach towns and harbours, parklands and pine forests.
+We then turn inland through the delicate greenery of the Poitevin marshes towards Fontenay-le-Comte.
+It’s a fairly flat, low-lying stage with lovely scenery and photo opportunities.
 The main challenges will come from the distance and the stiff Atlantic breeze but with some perfect, newly laid tarmac to help you along, it shouldn’t be too tough.

 Start: Noirmoutier hotel.
 Finish: Fontenay le Comte hotel.